saisri2501/task-6/README.md

 ## Getting Started

-1. Clone or download the repository.
+1. Clone or download the repository  https://github.com/saisri2501/task-6.git.
 2. Open "task6.html" in your web browser.

 ## Tech Used